|Program||SSHRC Doctoral||CGS Doctoral|

 * If you are unsure if your research falls under SSHRC guidelines please email the agency directly with a summary of your research to confirm.
 If you apply to the inappropriate agency, or to multiple agencies, your application will be disqualified.

 Students seeking support for interdisciplinary research in areas covered by more than one of NSERC, CIHR and SSHRC (for example, research in Biomedical Engineering) should consult with one of the granting agencies well before any applicable deadlines.

 - McGill transcript ordering information

 How to apply

 Note: “Academic Unit” roles: usually refers to work led by appointed fellowships coordinator of the Academic Unit.

-- Student brings printed completed application copies in-person to Academic Unit (# of copies required determined by Academic Unit)
+- Submit printed completed original application with transcript along with copies, in-person, to Academic Unit (# of copies required determined by Academic Unit)

 Award Start Date

 |May 1||Apr 15||Apr 15|